 \section{Abstract}

-We present an explicit form of braided symmetries of the quantum deformation of $SU(2)$ for a complex parameter $q$ and of the family of Podle\'s spheres, using braided Hopf algebra actions.
-We systematically develop braided versions of structures like pairing between Hopf algebras, left module algebra as well as their compatibility with the $*$-structure.
+{ We present an explicit form of braided symmetries of the quantum spheres, by introducing a braided quantum Hopf algebra $\cU_{q, \phi}$ and demonstrating that they are braided Hopf modules over this braided Hopf algebra.
+To obtain this result, we systematically develop braided versions of structures like pairing between Hopf algebras, left module algebra as well as their compatibility with the $*$-structure.}